Annual Conference 2018

 With the pace of change only predicted to increase, the ability to adapt and embrace change becomes even more important.

 This years’ conference explored the broad concept of change, giving delegates a deeper understanding of why so many change programmes fail and equipping them with the tools to ensure that their firm doesn’t get left behind.

 Best-selling author, innovator, educator, world renowned expert in change, leadership & human potential, Richard Gerver has been described as one of the most inspirational leaders of his generation delivering unique insights into change, leadership and education.
 The three core principles underpinning his philosophy are communication, empowerment and impact.

 Since leaving his 20-year career in education he has worked to explore the links between great leadership, human potential, change and innovation.
 He regularly advises governments, major corporations and sporting associations globally, including Google, UK Sport, Visa and Microsoft.

 He has twice been named "Business Speaker of the Year" and has written three critically acclaimed best-selling books.
 Whatever sector Richard works in, his principles remain the same: organizations need to remember that systems and structures change nothing; people do.

 Nick’s ideas, tools and original research are designed to take the pain out of business transformation, blast through the barriers that block innovation and disappear the dysfunction of teams so that every organisation can forge the future.
 Nick realised the hard way that the “inner game” – purpose, leadership, mindset and culture – is where the secret to long-term success resides.
 Companies that don’t get this end up failing the future rather than creating it.

-Nick is an advisor to organisations as diverse as Novartis, LEGO, Nike, No. 10 Downing Street, the State Department, Oxfam, Unilever and the BBC and is author of the best-selling book “Switched On”.
+Nick is an advisor to organisations as diverse as Novartis, LEGO, Nike, No. 10 Downing Street, the State Department, Oxfam, Unilever and the BBC and is author of the best-selling book “Switch On”.